5000 Special Topics

 5310 Investigation of a Child’s Death

-- If the operation is not subject to regulation, the investigator follows the requirements in 1152 Determining Whether an Operation Is Subject to Regulation.
+- If the operation is not subject to regulation, the investigator follows the requirements in 1151 Referring Additional Allegations to Appropriate Agencies During an Ongoing Investigation.

 5311 Actions in the First 24 Hours

-- Initiates the investigation.
+- Initiate the investigation.

 See: